 Retro Handheld Hardware Price Guide

 In our retro game collecting guides, we often focus primarily on the games themselves, but I wanted to start monitoring the values of common variations of console and handheld hardware as well.
-The Console Hardware Price Guide was published in January and I’m excited to share the Handheld Guide now.
+This guide is designed to complement Retro Console Hardware Price Guide. (which I also plan on updating within the next month or so)

 My goal with these price guides is to give everyone an easily-accessible price listing of mainstream retro hardware so that it is easy to survey the console landscape, see what you might expect to pay for hardware you have been considering or see what you might be able to get for a console you’re looking to offload.